Planning a trip to Delphi? Here are our top picks...

-The shrine of Athena sits in an olive grove below the Apollo’s sanctuary and once included two temples dedicated to Athena (the earliest from 500 BCE).
+The shrine of Athena sits in an olive grove below Apollo’s sanctuary and once included two temples dedicated to Athena (the earliest from 500 BCE).
 The most memorable feature would have been the road tholos temple, which had 20 Doric columns and portrayed the Battles of the Amazons and Centaurs (you can see the remains of these in the Delphi museum).
 Many believe that the tholos was dedicated to other deities, not Apollo or Athena.

-Walking along the main road up the the mountain slope was a ritual in itself.
+Walking along the main road up the mountain slope was a ritual in itself.
 The path that guided pilgrims to the entrance of the Temple of Apollo is still there.
 First, you pass the sacred spring of Kastalia, which sits between the two sanctuaries and is strongly associated with the oracle – the priestess bathed in the spring before entering the temple, and priests and pilgrims cleansed themselves here before going any further.

 In ancient times, when the oracle was in residence, the sanctuary would have been bustling with pilgrims and priests.
-Marble and bronze statues, alters and other offerings would have lined the path, as supplicants stood in the hot sun (or rain) waiting for their turn to consult the oracle.
+Marble and bronze statues, altars and other offerings would have lined the path, as supplicants stood in the hot sun (or rain), waiting for their turn to consult the oracle.

 Beneath the temple, in the subterranean chamber, the Pythia made her prophecies.
-The Pythia was the only one allowed in this chamber, where she would chew laurel leaves, inhale the fumes from the earth.
-Here, she would enter her trance, eventually speaking her enigmatic riddles which ultimately revealed the Apollo’s wisdom to the pilgrims.
+The Pythia was the only one allowed in this chamber, where she would chew laurel leaves, and inhale the fumes from the earth.
+Here, she would enter her trance, eventually speaking her enigmatic riddles, which ultimately revealed Apollo’s wisdom to the pilgrims.

 Initially, the oracle only gave her prophecies once a year, on Apollo’s birthday.
 Later, this was increased to once a month, except during the three winter months when Apollo was away.
 Her prophecies were widely believed, and everyone from individuals to rulers of city-states came to Delphi to seek the guidance of Apollo.